CharlieHomewood/project-skyline/Tutorials/Obsidian/Plugin - QuickAdd.md

 Templates will create a new note with a specified template.

+> [!example] An example...
-For example, we have an option for a `Meeting` template.
-When selected, this will create a new meeting note for the current day
+> We have an option for a `Meeting` template.
+When this is selected, this will create a new meeting note for the current day (assuming one does not already exist).

 ### Capture